 Due to our significant research and development expenditures, we have generated substantial operating losses in each period since inception.
-We have incurred an accumulated deficit of \$90.7 million through June 30, 2020.
+We have incurred an accumulated deficit of \$75.4 million through December 31, 2019.
 We expect to incur substantial additional losses in the future as we expand our research and development activities.
-Based on our research and development plans, we expect that the net proceeds from this offering, together with our existing cash, cash equivalents and short-term marketable securities, which includes the gross proceeds of approximately \$70.0 million from our Series D convertible preferred stock financing, will be sufficient to fund our operations at least through 2023.
+Based on our research and development plans, we expect that the net proceeds from this offering, together with our existing cash, cash equivalents and short-term marketable securities will be sufficient to fund our operations through

+.
 We have based this estimate on assumptions that may prove to be wrong, however, and we could use our capital resources sooner than we expect.